WDI-SEA/notes/09-other-topics/markdown.md

 > blockqoute

-This will break wtihout the empty line:
+This will break without the empty line:

 ```markdown
 > blockquote